Winchelsea Memorial Grandstand Upgrade Project

 The building has provided a home for Winchelsea RSL Sub-branch members for close to 100 years and the renovation project is of great importance to veterans, members, their families and the wider community.

-The upgrading project is being jointly funded, with a contribution of $49,728 from the Department of Families, Fairness and Housing via the Victorian Veterans Capital Works Program 2023-2024, and a $10,000 in-kind contribution from the RSL Sub-branch.
+The $98,600 project is being jointly funded, with a contribution of $49,728 from the Department of Families, Fairness and Housing via the Victorian Veterans Capital Works Program 2023-2024, a $10,000 in-kind contribution from the RSL Sub-branch, $33,872 from Surf Coast Shire Council and $5,000 from the Eastern Reserve Community Asset Committee.

 The Winchelsea and District Soldiers Memorial 1914-1918 grandstand within Winchelsea’s Eastern Reserve, was constructed in 1923 as a functional memorial to soldiers who served Australia during World War One.